sst/guide/_chapters/upload-a-file-to-s3.md

 layout: post
 title: Upload a File to S3
 date: 2017-01-24 00:00:00
-description: Tutorial on how to upload a file directly to S3 from a React.js app using the AWS JS SDK and Cognito Identity Pool Credentials.
+description: We want users to be able to upload a file in our React.js app and add it as an attachment to their note.
+To upload files to S3 directly from our React.js app we first need to get temporary credentials using the AWS SDK.
+We’ll use the Identity Pool we previously created and use our User Pool as the authenticator.
 code: frontend
 comments_id: 49
 ---